 on June 30, 2008 in Los Angeles.38

-On a personal level, Burns is a self-professed loner.
+On a personal level, Burns was a self-professed loner.
 According to a 1973 TV Guide article, he lived in the suburbs with his wife (Second City hostess Violet Torre)39 [no mention of children], 11 cats, two dogs, and two pigeons [maybe there was no room for children?].
 Now, any man who can share his home with that many cats must be a good guy.
-Although he looked beefed up in his role as Warren, Burns is known for being in impeccable physical condition not to mention dapper style.
-In his own words, every day he would "run my two miles, do my 400 pushups, and get ready for my...massive coronary."40 He also had (and may still have) a fascination with hurricanes and, in Lochte's words, "flies through the eyes whenever the opportunity presents itself."41 So, among his many other talents, he can fly planes through hurricanes (hopefully, he did not try Katrina).
+Although he looked beefed up in his role as Warren, Burns was known for being in impeccable physical condition not to mention dapper style.
+In his own words, every day he would "run my two miles, do my 400 pushups, and get ready for my...massive coronary."40 He also had a fascination with hurricanes and, in Lochte's words, "flies through the eyes whenever the opportunity presents itself."41 So, among his many other talents, he could fly planes through hurricanes (hopefully, he did not try Katrina).

-Burns also enjoys life on the water.
-More recent information (someone's blog) finds Burns taking long
+Burns also enjoyed life on the water.
+More recent information (someone's blog) found Burns taking long

-cruises during the winter to such places as Indonesia and, during such vacations, keeps in shape
+cruises during the winter to such places as Indonesia and, during such vacations, kept in shape

 as a "stairmaster freak."42